xoofee/xoofee.github.io/_posts/ai/2024-05-22-argmax_to_multinomial.md

 ---
-title: 'argmax to multinomial, certainty to diversity'
+title: 'argmax to multinomial'
 date: 2024-05-22
 permalink: /posts/2024/05/argmax_to_multinomial
 categories: ai
 ---

-Why use a multinomial function to get the next word prediction in a GPT model rather than outputting the id with the largest probability?
+Why use a multinomial function to get the next word prediction in a GPT (generative) model rather than outputting the id with the largest probability?

+(Here we talk about generation, not training)

 # Answer (GPT-4o)